 A modifier based on Lilly's three-year cumulative TSR relative to our peer companies' median TSR performance is applied to executive officer payouts.
 The committee added the relative TSR modifier to the shareholder value award program to align executive officers' rewards with shareholder experience while also encouraging strong performance within the industry.
 If Lilly's TSR is above the median of our peers, the payout is increased by 1 percent for every percentage point that Lilly's TSR exceeds the median (up to a maximum of 20 percent).
 Likewise, if Lilly's TSR is below the median, the payout will be reduced by up to a maximum of 20 percent.

-Because Dr. Skovronsky was not an executive officer at the time of the grant, his 2016-2018 shareholder value award is not subject to the relative TSR modifier.
+Because Mr. Smiley and Dr. Skovronsky were not executive officers at the time of the grant, their 2016-2018 shareholder value awards were not subject to the relative TSR modifier.

 Other Equity Awards